 Unraveling the Equation: If 5c - 2 = 3c, then 24c = ?

 Algebraic equations are the backbone of mathematical problem-solving, allowing us to represent unknown quantities and establish relationships between them.
-In this exploration, we'll delve into a seemingly simple equation, 5c - 2 = 3c, and embark on a journey to determine the value of 24c.
+In practice, in this exploration, we'll walk through a seemingly simple equation, 5c - 2 = 3c, and embark on a journey to determine the value of 24c.
 This exercise not only reinforces fundamental algebraic principles but also highlights the power of logical deduction in solving mathematical puzzles.

 The Foundation: Understanding the Equation